garretchristensen/RaceLottery2025/markdown/justtellmetheodds.md

-# What are my odds?
+## What are my odds?
-To find your odds, first enter your previous applications, previous finishes, volunteer shifts, and extra trailwork.
-(The raw numbers--not any transformations.)
-We'll calculate your tickets.
-Then click [here](https://github.com/garretchristensen/RaceLottery2023/blob/main/odds.txt), and find the row for your tickets for the appropriate gender.
-(Sorry the pagination is not great!)
+To find your odds, enter your previous applications, previous finishes, etc. in the section above to calculate your tickets.
+Then look for that number of tickets in your gender below.
+The table shows your likelihood of selection, the number of applicants with that number of tickets, and the likely number of people to be selected with that number of tickets.